Who do you help?

 What is the home like?

 Our home is located on five acres in Georgetown, just north of Austin, in a relaxed country setting, yet still close to various employment opportunities and social centers such as malls and movie theaters.
 The teen home has space for 16 mothers and their children, and the adult home has space for 8 mothers and their children.
 Both homes have a comfortable kitchen, dining area, and bedrooms that offer either private living or dormitory-style accommodations.
 The living room is a family space where you can watch TV or read a book — or just socialize.
 The bedrooms are relaxing and there is plenty of room for you and your baby!
-Annunciation Maternity Home is staffed with 24-hour house parents.
+Annunciation Maternity Home is staffed with 24-hour care.

 Can you have your cell phone?